The Firefighters' Retirement System is governed by these governing statutes/ordinance:

 For employees in the Firefighters' Pension Plan, Normal Retirement can occur when either of these milestones are met:

-Employees who reach normal retirement are eligible to receive a monthly retirement with a multiplier of 4 percent of final average compensation for every year of creditable service prior to May 31, 2013 and 3 percent of final average compensation for every year of creditable service after June 1, 2013.
-Current employees retiring after June 30, 2005 receive a 3 percent increase in benefits on October 1 of each year starting at age 50 to benefits accrued prior to May 31, 2013.
-COLA is not applicable to benefits accrued after May 31, 2013.
+Employees who reach normal retirement are eligible to receive a monthly retirement benefit with a multiplier of 4 percent of final average compensation for every year of creditable service prior to May 31, 2013 and 3.25 percent of final average compensation for every year of creditable service on or after June 1, 2013.
+Employees retiring after June 30, 2005 receive a 3 percent increase in benefits on October 1st of each year starting at age 50 to benefits accrued prior to May 31, 2013.
+Benefits accrued on or after June 1, 2013 receive a 2 percent increase on October 1st for six consecutive calendar years after an eligible member's retirement and separation of service.

 Early retirement can occur when a firefighter reaches age 50, but the normal retirement benefit is reduced by 0.25 percent for each month by which the early retirement date precedes age 55.